gastzars/gas_load_tester/README.md

 # GasLoadTester

 Simple Ruby load test library.
+Give it a try !
+**Warning:** High CPU is needed to run this or you will get an unreliable result.
+If you are an AWS user, I suggest you to look for spot compute instance for this kind of task.

 ## Installation